Mat-thias/Machine_Learning_Portfoilo/README.md

 2. Run the .ipynb file in jupyter notebook locally or colab for the best presentation.
 3. The dataset will eith be attached in a dataset subdirectory of each project or the information on how to load or download it be given in the notebook.

+## Contect

+- ### Computer Vision
+     - **[EMNIST_Word_Predictor](https://github.com/Mat-thias/Machine_Learning_Portfoilo/EMNIST_Word_Predictor)** is a computer vision project that predicts single-line words with up to 5 characters using the EMNIST balanced dataset.
+The models first predict the number of characters in the word and then use separate CNN architectures to predict individual characters.
+The project achieves an average individual character prediction accuracy of about 85.7%, with a character counter model achieving 100% accuracy in predicting the number of characters.
+Some errors occur due to similarities between certain characters, resulting in the overall accuracy of approximately 85.7%.